leebyron/til/entries/ikigai.md

 as I've read more about Ikigai I also have some real concerns with it:

 - It's mired in the pseudo-science of "self help" that I'm really suspicious of.
-  Most books out there frame Ikigai as an elusive thing that you need to start searching for, won't find happiness without, and need coaching to achieve.
+  Most books frame Ikigai as an elusive thing to start searching for today, that you need to find happiness, and need coaching to achieve.

 - It feels like yet another foreign cultural fetishization.
 Ikigai is a Japanese concept but nearly all material written on it is English.

-- The origins of Ikigai's introduction to English readers is via a [TED talk][dan buettner's ted talk] on the unusual lives of centenarians on Okinawa Island which don't seem to relate to the venn-diagram, where did that come from?
+- The origins of Ikigai's introduction to English readers is via a [TED talk][dan buettner's ted talk] on the unusual lives of centenarians in Okinawa, Japan which don't seem to relate to the venn diagram; where did that come from?

-These concerns turn out to be somewhat valid.
-In fact the origin of this venn-diagram concept is not Japanese at all, but instead comes from a book by Spanish Astrologist, Andrés Zuzunaga.
-[Marc Winn's blog post] combined [Andrés Zuzunaga's original graphic] with the idea of Ikigai presented in [Dan Buettner's TED talk] and voilà.
+These concerns turn out to be valid.
+In fact the origin of this venn diagram concept is not Japanese at all, but instead comes from a book by Spanish Astrologist, Andrés Zuzunaga.
+[Marc Winn's blog post] combined [Andrés Zuzunaga's original graphic] with the idea of Ikigai presented in [Dan Buettner's TED talk] and voilà, a meme!

 Despite it's shortcomings and misappropriation I still really like this mental model for considering career progression and debugging gaps in a sense of